Artifact-Engine/Artifact/README.md

 ### Can I contribute?
 Yes, you can!
 Please contribute to improve the engine or fix bugs.
 Just make a PR and we'll take a look.

+### Does this run on x os?
+Artifact is currently compatible with Windows and Gnu/Linux.
+However, it should be noted that windows support may be somewhat limited.

 ## Dependencies
 (Might not be 100% accurate)